Master boot record: System bootstrapping

 On IBM PC-compatible computers, the bootstrapping firmware (contained within the ROM BIOS) loads and executes the master boot record.
 The PC/XT (type 5160) used an Intel 8088 microprocessor.
-In order to remain compatible, all x86 architecture systems start with the microprocessor in an operating mode referred to as real mode.
+In order to remain compatible, all x86 BIOS architecture systems start with the microprocessor in an operating mode referred to as real mode.
 The BIOS reads the MBR from the storage device into physical memory, and then it directs the microprocessor to the start of the boot code.
-Since the BIOS runs in real mode, the processor is in real mode when the MBR program begins to execute, and so the beginning of the MBR is expected to contain real-mode machine code.
+The BIOS will switch the processor to real mode, then begin to execute the MBR program, and so the beginning of the MBR is expected to contain real-mode machine code.

 Since the BIOS bootstrap routine loads and runs exactly one sector from the physical disk, having the partition table in the MBR with the boot code simplifies the design of the MBR program.
 It contains a small program that loads the Volume Boot Record (VBR) of the targeted partition.
 Control is then passed to this code, which is responsible for loading the actual operating system.
 This process is known as chain loading.

 Popular MBR code programs were created for booting PC DOS and MS-DOS, and similar boot code remains in wide use.
 These boot sectors expect the FDISK partition table scheme to be in use and scans the list of partitions in the MBR's embedded partition table to find the only one that is marked with the active flag.
 It then loads and runs the volume boot record (VBR) of the active partition.